machikolacey/milestone3/README.md

 <ul>
-<li>A non-user can browse this website to see everyone's cafe memories.</li>
+<li>An unregistered user can browse this website to see everyone's cafe memories.</li>
 <li>If they become an user, they will be able to add their cafe memories.</li>
 <li>They can add their memories from "Add memory" page. </li>
 <li>They can search the cafe names by auto complete. </li>